CAN GIFTS BE CONSIDERED INCOME FOR SUPPORT?

 Courts analyze multiple factors when deciding whether a gift should be included in income for support purposes:

-- Regularity – Are the gifts received on a frequent basis?
+- Regularity – Are the gifts received frequently?

 - Duration – Have they been given consistently over a prolonged period?